DKiyanov/YDK_TRANSFER/Readme.md

 RFC connection with saved password or trust connection to the receiving system is required.

+To install this on SAP server, use [abapGit](https://docs.abapgit.org/)

 Starts with the program YDK_RFC_TABDATA_TRANSFER_RN.
 ![Program interface YDK_RFC_TABDATA_TRANSFER_RN](Interface.png)
 * **"Table name"** if not specified - all mandant-dependent tables will be selected for processing